-The liquid from the tissue, filtered through the capillaries, is transported through the lymphatic system.
+The liquid secreted from the body tissues, filtered through the capillaries, is transported through the lymphatic system.
 Lymph is comprised of tissue fluid and contains proteins and excess cell fluid, metabolites and foreign matter.
-It also contains many nutrients and transports, inter alia, the following:
+It also contains many nutrients and transports, among other things, the following:

 If the flow of lymph comes to a halt, materials such as fibrinogen ensure that the lymph coagulates, encapsulating the lymphocytes.
 Furthermore, it contains the lymphocytes for defense.
 About two liters of lymph are produced daily.

 Strictly speaking, the lymph is the link between tissue fluid (intercellular fluid) and blood plasma and has a slightly turbid and milky appearance.
-Lymph is divided into lymph serum (supernatant lymph) und chylus (fatty lymph from the digestive tract).
+Lymph is divided into lymph serum (supernatant lymph) and chyle (fatty lymph from the digestive tract).

-Lymph originates from extracapillary fluid that is no longer absorbed by the bloodstream.
+Lymph originates from extra-capillary fluid that can no longer be absorbed into the bloodstream.
 It is first collected in the lymph capillaries, which form to build larger vessels.
 These vessels then lead to the lymph nodes.
-The lymph nodes have the task of collecting the lymph, as well as to filter it.
+The lymph nodes have the task of collecting the lymph, as well as filtering it.
 Here, efferent lymphatic vessels (vasa efferentia) ensure that the lymph is transported onwards.

 The lymphatic system is a system comprised of fine vessels.
 It consists of the lymphatic vessels and lymphoid organs.
-The purpose of the lymphoid organs is to form lymphocytes, which are essential for the immune system of the body.
+The purpose of the lymphoid organs is to form lymphocytes, which are essential in order to maintain a strong immune system of the body.

 A first distinction can be made between primary and secondary lymphoid organs.
 The primary lymphoid organs include the thymus and the bone marrow.
 They are characterized by specialized tissue, where the formation and maturation of B and T lymphocytes takes place.
-Before birth, the liver is also a primary lymphatic organ.
-The lymphocytes that are formed here migrate into the secondary lymphoid organs.
+Before birth, the liver also acts as a primary lymphatic organ.
+Lymphocytes that are formed in the liver migrate to the secondary lymphoid organs.

 Among the secondary lymphoid organs are the lymph follicles of the mucous membranes, as well as the Peyer’s patches (located in the small intestine), the appendix vermiformis, the tonsils, the lymph nodes and the spleen (specifically the white pulp).

-The lymph vessels on the other hand, derive the lymph from the tissues.
-The task of the lymphatic system is the exchange of substances.
+The lymph vessels, on the other hand, derive the lymph from the tissues.
+The function of the lymphatic system is the exchange of substances.
 The lymphatic system is not self-contained.
 One example of a closed system is the bloodstream.
-The lymphatic vessels are located in large parts alongside arteries and veins, which facilitates the exchange.
-The wall of the lymph vessels is thin and porous, facilitating the uptake of substances from the environment, which are then transported further.
+The lymphatic vessels are located in large parts alongside arteries and veins, which facilitate the exchange.
+The wall of the lymph vessels is thin and porous, facilitating the uptake of substances from the environment, which are then transported to other parts.

 Every human being has about 600 lymph nodes, many of which are located in the neck, the armpits, the groin and near the gastrointestinal tract.
 Lymph nodes are very small, with a size of less than 1 mm.
-However, they are increasing in circumference when it comes to diseases.
+However, they can increase in circumference in the presence of disease.

 In such cases, the lymph nodes may be up to 3 cm large.
 Primary follicles, in turn, are spherical cell clusters made up of lymphocytes.
 This is where the contact between lymphocytes and antigens (exogenous structures) takes place.
-Once the ability to fight is developed, they are called secondary follicle which have germinal centers.
-Here, the lymphocytes mature and are thus turned into immune cells.
+Once the ability to fight disease is developed, they are called secondary follicles and have germinal centers.
+Here, the lymphocytes mature and are turned into immune cells.

 Filtering the Lymph

-In the inguinal lymph nodes, the lymph from legs, abdomen and buttocks is filtered.
-In the axillary lymph nodes (axillary lymph nodes), the filtering of the lymph from the anterior and posterior abdominal wall and the arms takes place.
-The lymph nodes in the neck (cervical lymph nodes) are responsible for filtering the lymph from the head.
+In the inguinal lymph nodes, the lymph from the legs, abdomen and buttocks is filtered.
+In the axillary lymph nodes, the filtering of the lymph from the anterior and posterior abdominal wall and the arms takes place.
+The lymph nodes in the neck (cervical lymph nodes) are responsible for the filtering of lymph from the head.

-From said lymph nodes, the lymph is conducted into the inside of the body.
-For this reason, a change of the lymph nodes is the first indication for a physician as to which organ is ill.
-Each organ has its own nearby lymph nodes, which changes during pathological processes.
-However, diseases might also wander through the lymph and infect additional lymph nodes.
+From the above mentioned lymph nodes, the lymph is transported into the body’s interior.
+For this reason, a change in the size of the lymph nodes is the first indication to a physician that a certain organ may be affected by a disease process.
+Each organ has its own nearby lymph nodes, which change during pathological processes.
+However, diseases might also spread through the lymph and infect additional lymph nodes.

 The spleen is the largest lymphatic organ and weighs approximately 150-200 grams.
-It is about 12 cm long and 7 cm wide, with a thickness of more than 4 cm.
+It is about 12 cm long and 7 cm wide, and has a thickness of more than 4 cm.
 It is located below the diaphragm in the left upper abdomen, inside a firm capsule of connective tissue.
-The spleen itself is traversed by connective tissue and is composed of reticular fibers and cells.
+The spleen itself, is traversed by connective tissue and is composed of reticular fibers and cells.

-Its task is the formation of white blood cells (leukocytes) and their storage.
-In addition, it filters aging red blood cells (erythrocytes) from the blood.
+The function of the spleen, is to produce white blood cells (leukocytes) and to store leucocytes.
+In addition, the spleen filters out aging red blood cells (erythrocytes) from the blood.
 The spleen also recognizes bacteria and viruses and is thus important for immune defense.

-However, for adults it is not essential for survival.
-Still, people whose spleen was removed are significantly more susceptible to infections.
-The spleen has two functions and is subdivided accordingly into the red and white pulp.
-The organ has a similar cleansing function as the lymph nodes, however, it is “in charge” of the entire bloodstream.
+However, in adults, the spleen is not essential for survival.
+However, people whose spleen has been removed are significantly more susceptible to infections.
+The spleen has two functions and is subdivided accordingly into red and white pulp.
+The spleen has a similar cleansing function as do the lymph nodes, however, the spleen is “in charge” of the entire bloodstream.

 Red and white pulp